wummel/vagrant-virtualbox-debian-base/README.md

     ./build.sh

 This should do everything you need.
-If you don't have `mkisofs` or `p7zip`, install [homebrew](http://mxcl.github.com/homebrew/), then:
+If you don't have `mkisofs`, install [homebrew](http://mxcl.github.com/homebrew/), then:

     brew install cdrtools
-    brew install p7zip

 To add `debian-buster-amd64.box` with name `debian-buster` into vagrant: